 Is a Connecticut Notice of Intent to Lien required?

-Which parties must receive a Connecticut Notice of Intent to Lien?
+Who needs to receive a Connecticut Notice of Intent to Lien?

 What information should be included on a Connecticut NOI?